Why is My CPAP Mask Leaking? And How to Fix It

 h) Use a CPAP Pillow

 CPAP pillows are designed with cutouts to accommodate the mask.
-They can help maintain the mask position if you tend to move around during sleep.
+If you tend to move around during sleep, they can help maintain the mask position.

 3. When to Contact Your Provider

-If you’ve tried the above solutions and still experience leaks, it’s time to get help.
+If you’ve tried the above solutions but are still experiencing leaks, it’s time to get help.
 Contact your CPAP provider or sleep specialist for guidance.

 You might need a mask fitting or an adjustment to your pressure settings.